testillano/h2agent/README.md

 - EqualTo: conditional transfer from source to target based in string comparison with the provided value.
-The result will be "yes" when source and reference string are the same, and transformation is skipped when differ, so variable target will be undefined and other transformations are simply ignored.
-This filter is normally used together with `ConditionVar`, and eases matching for strings against `RegexCapture` which would need complex equivalent regular expressions for them (for example to match `json` content):
+The result will be "yes" when source and reference string are the same, and transformation is skipped when differ (variable will be undefined so can be used later as any other `ConditionVar` making matching easier regarding `RegexCapture` which would need complex equivalent regular expressions for them, for example to match `json` content):

   ```json
   {